 While suspension may seem harsh, it actually forms the basis of a two-strike yellow card system.
 This sort of safety net only applies to newbies and probies, but not cooperators.

-Translation: Step out of line and you’ll get a second chance, but you’ll be on thin ice, and we’ll hammer the point home ansynd is not in the least bit touchy-feely.
+Translation: Step out of line and you’ll get a second chance, but you’ll be on thin ice, and we’ll hammer the point home that ansynd is not in the least bit touchy-feely.

 This workplace is governed by a methodology, which neatly dispenses with bosses, whilst limiting the need for voting.
 This is accomplished by distributing responsibility throughout the workforce, and imbuing workers with the power to tackle any issues that arise.